Ferroin/fvirt/tests/data/images/README.md

 The actual kernel and initramfs images are stored using git-lfs, so you need that to be able to make use of them.

-Each sub-directory corresponds to a specific CPU architecture, and should contain the following files:
+Each subdirectory corresponds to a specific CPU architecture, and should contain the following files:

 - `kernel.img`: The kernel image.
 - `initramfs.img`: The initramfs image.